Noise-Space Attribution and Control of Chunk-Boundary Artifact: Introduction

 \section{Introduction}

-Action chunking---predicting and executing a short sequence of future actions in a single forward pass---has become a key design choice in generative robot policies~\cite{chi2023diffusion,zhao2023aloha,black2024pi0}.
-By amortizing computation across multiple timesteps, chunked policies achieve lower latency and smoother behavior within each chunk.
-However, at the \emph{boundary} where one chunk ends and the next begins, the policy must replan from a new observation context, often producing visible discontinuities in the executed action trajectory.
+Action chunking---predicting a short sequence of future actions in one forward pass and executing only part of it---has become a standard design pattern in generative robot policies~\cite{chi2023diffusion,zhao2023aloha,black2024pi0}.
+This design improves inference efficiency by reducing replanning frequency and often yields smooth motion \emph{within} a chunk.
+However, when one chunk ends and the next chunk is replanned, the executed trajectory can exhibit recurring discontinuities at chunk boundaries.
+In practice, this phenomenon is often treated as an engineering issue to be smoothed or repaired, rather than as a mechanism variable that merits direct explanation.

-Prior work has recognized such boundary artifacts and proposed several execution-time remedies, including temporal ensembling~\cite{zhao2023aloha}, learned continuation models~\cite{learning_native_continuation}, and real-time re-execution controllers~\cite{rtc2024,remac2025}.
-These methods largely treat artifact as an unavoidable execution-layer issue to be smoothed \emph{after the fact}.
-A natural but underexplored question is therefore: \emph{what determines the severity of chunk-boundary artifact, and can it be changed before execution rather than only repaired afterward?}

-We study chunk-boundary artifact in a frozen pretrained flow-matching policy, OpenPI~\cite{black2024pi0}, and establish three findings.
-Concretely, we use two frozen OpenPI checkpoints in the experiments: \texttt{pi0.5-libero} and \texttt{pi0-libero}.

-\begin{enumerate} \item \textbf{Artifact $\leftrightarrow$ outcome.} Failed episodes exhibit substantially stronger boundary artifact than successful ones (boundary-gap difference $+0.238$, $p<10^{-4}$).
-Control analyses with matched horizons and contact-free windows show that this separation already emerges before terminal contact events, positioning artifact as a \emph{failure mechanism} rather than a mere consequence of failure.

-\item \textbf{Noise $\to$ artifact.} Under a fixed observation context, changing only the latent noise $\noise$ fed into the generator is sufficient to systematically modulate artifact magnitude.
-In a fixed-context scan with 384 samples, the mean cross-context standard deviation of the boundary--interior jerk contrast is $0.040$.
-A decomposition over current-chunk noise $\noise_0$ and next-chunk noise $\noise_1$ confirms that both contribute, consistent with the intuition that artifact depends on the \emph{transition} between consecutive chunks.

-\item \textbf{Steering $\to$ artifact $\to$ outcome.} The noise--artifact map has directional structure: under fixed contexts, we identify local noise directions and perform one-dimensional $\alpha$ sweeps along them, yielding an average correlation of $r=0.97$ between steering strength $\alpha$ and the first-boundary jerk contrast.
-In full-trajectory steering experiments, \emph{targeted-good} and \emph{targeted-bad} interventions with equal magnitude and opposite sign reliably decrease or increase the episode-level boundary--interior jerk contrast.
-On near-ceiling tasks, this mechanism change does not necessarily translate into additional success-rate gains; on hard tasks with remaining headroom, however, it shifts the outcome distribution in the corresponding direction. \end{enumerate}

-Together, these results recast chunk-boundary artifact from a generic execution nuisance into an analyzable, \emph{noise-dominated and intervenable failure mechanism} that can be manipulated without retraining the base policy.